 San Francisco-based Dandelion Chocolate has raised $10M for its small-batch “bean to bar” chocolate factory.
-Tcho Ventures, a chocolate maker acquired by Japan-based confectionery products manufacturer Ezaki Glico earlier this year, has raised $4M.
+Tcho Ventures, a chocolate maker acquired by Japan-based confectionery products manufacturer Ezaki Glico in 2018, has raised $4M.

 Candy — Some companies in this category blend physical candy boutiques with e-commerce sites that turn candy into premium, giftable experiences.
 For example, Sugarfina has raised nearly $40M for its cocktail candies, gummies, chocolates, and more.

 Other brands aim to provide healthier candy options.
-SNAP Infusion ($4M), for example, makes SUPERCANDY snacks that contain electrolytes and B vitamins, and SmartSweets ($2M) produces sugar-free candies.
+SmartSweets ($2M), for example, produces sugar-free candies.

 Baked Goods — This category includes baked goods and baking accompaniments.
 Online cookie delivery company Tiff’s Treats has raised $54M, while Insomnia Cookies was acquired by JAB-owned Krispy Kreme in July 2018.